-- RSUs link our NEOs' compensation with shareholders' interests as their value fluctuates with fluctuations in our stock price. - The RSUs granted in fiscal year 2021 vest ratably over three years, providing a retention incentive for NEOs.
+- RSUs link our NEOs' compensation with shareholders' interests as their value fluctuates with fluctuations in our stock price. - The RSUs granted in fiscal year 2022 vest ratably over three years, providing a retention incentive for NEOs.

-Fiscal Year 2021 LTI Vesting Provisions
+Fiscal Year 2022 LTI Vesting Provisions

-PSUs and MSUs generally vest on the third anniversary of the grant date.
-RSUs generally vest in onethird annual increments beginning on the first anniversary of the grant date.
+PSUs generally vest on the third anniversary of the grant date.
+RSUs generally vest in one-third annual increments beginning on the first anniversary of the grant date.
 However, certain special grants may have a different vesting schedule.
 Awards may vest upon termination of employment prior to the vesting date under certain circumstances, as described below under "Termination of Employment, Severance, and Transition Arrangements."

-Fiscal Year 2021 LTI Compensation Awards
+Fiscal Year 2022 LTI Compensation Awards

-For fiscal year 2021, the Company awarded our NEOs PSUs, MSUs, and RSUs in the amounts shown below.
-The fiscal year 2021 PSUs and MSUs are performance-based and will vest on June 30, 2023 and the fiscal year 2021 RSUs vest in one-third annual increments beginning on June 30, 2021.
-All NEO LTI target opportunities remained unchanged from fiscal year 2020.
+For fiscal year 2022, the Company awarded our NEOs PSUs and RSUs in the amounts shown below.
+The fiscal year 2022 PSUs are performance-based and will vest on August 31, 2024 and the fiscal year 2022 RSUs vest in one-third annual increments beginning on August 31, 2022.

-Officers Award Value (\$) (1) PSUs (#) (1) MSUs (#) (1) RSUs (#) (1) Jeffrey J. Jones II \$5,500,000 189,264 98,215 77,031 Tony G. Bowen \$1,300,000 44,736 23,215 18,208 Thomas A. Gerke \$1,100,000 37,853 19,643 15,407 Karen A. Orosco \$1,100,000 37,853 19,643 15,407 Kellie J. Logerwell \$ 250,000 8,603 4,465 3,502
+Officers Annual Award Value (\$) Prorated Award Value (\$) (1) PSUs (#) (1) RSUs (#) (1) Jeffrey J. Jones II \$5,500,000 \$6,416,667 154,076 87,557 Tony G. Bowen \$1,600,000 \$1,866,667 44,823 25,472 Karen A. Orosco \$1,300,000 \$1,516,667 36,418 20,696 Kellie J. Logerwell \$ 260,000 \$ 303,333 7,284 4,140 Thomas A. Gerke \$1,100,000 \$1,283,333 30,816 17,512

-Represents the value of our annual LTI compensation program awards, which are subject to rounding.
-These award values are converted into: (i) the number of PSUs and MSUs based on the Monte Carlo valuation model as of the grant date and (ii) the number of RSUs based on the closing price of one share of common stock on the grant date.
-The number of PSUs, MSUs, or RSUs resulting from the conversion of the award value to the number of units awarded is rounded up to the nearest whole unit, such rounded numbers are reflected in the chart above.
+(1) Represents the value of our annual LTI compensation program awards, which are subject to rounding.
+These award values are converted into: (i) the number of PSUs based on the Monte Carlo valuation model as of the grant date and (ii) the number of RSUs based on the closing price of one share of common stock on the grant date.
+The number of PSUs or RSUs resulting from the conversion of the award value to the number of units awarded is rounded up to the nearest whole unit, such rounded numbers are reflected in the chart above.
 As such, the award value reported in this column may differ from the accounting grant date fair value under ASC 718.
+The number of PSUs and RSUs reflected in the chart above are calculated based on the prorated annual award value to account for the Transition Period.
+As discussed above, Ms. Redler received LTI sign-on awards in connection with joining the Company, but she did not receive a fiscal year 2022 annual LTI award.

-VESTING AND PERFORMANCE-BASED PAYOUTS OF FISCAL YEAR 2019 PSUS AND MSUS
+VESTING AND PERFORMANCE-BASED PAYOUTS OF FISCAL YEAR 2020 PSUS AND MSUS

-Our executives, including our NEOs, received PSUs and MSUs in fiscal year 2019.
-Performance for these PSUs and MSUs was based on a three-year period beginning on May 1, 2018 and ending on April 30, 2021.
-Performance was certified, and the overall payout was approved, by the Compensation Committee in July 2021.
+Our executives, including our NEOs (other than Ms. Redler who was not employed by the Company at the time), received PSUs and MSUs in fiscal year 2020.
+Performance for these PSUs and MSUs was based on a three-year period beginning on May 1, 2019 and ending on April 30, 2022.
+Performance was certified, and the overall payout was approved by the Compensation Committee in August 2022.
+Measurement of performance for the outstanding PSUs and MSUs awarded prior to fiscal year 2022 continues to be based on our prior fiscal year period (May 1 to April 30), pursuant to the terms of the applicable award agreements and as determined by the Compensation Committee.

-Fiscal Year 2019 PSUs
+Fiscal Year 2020 PSUs

-Under the terms of the award agreements for fiscal year 2019 PSUs, a participating executive had the opportunity to earn an initial payout based upon the Company's performance against pre-established EBITDA performance.
-The Committee selected a set level of EBITDA from continuing operations for fiscal year 2019, with the target set at the level provided in the fiscal year 2019 operational plan approved by the Board, followed by two years of EBITDA growth.
-A 150% cap was placed on fiscal year 2019 performance, with a 200% cap for performance in fiscal years 2020 and 2021.
+Under the terms of the award agreements for fiscal year 2020 PSUs, a participating executive had the opportunity to earn an initial payout based upon the Company's performance against pre-established EBITDA performance.
+The Committee selected a preset level of EBITDA growth for each year of the performance period.